shsagir/play-area-sync/docs/app-pro.md

 #### Logs

 As a result of the horizontal scalable resources and the ephemeral storage, [logs can only be accessed live](logging-pro).
-If you need historic logs, we recommend [Logentries](logentries).

 ### High availability